Apprentice training programme

 Our apprentice training programme offers a highly competitive and attractive package, which includes:

-- A starting salary of circa £11,000, on the successful completion of a 3 year training programme, employees can expect to earn circa £21,000
+- A starting salary of circa £11,500.
+On successful completion of the training programme, employees can expect to earn circa £21,500

 - 20 days holidays plus 11 statutory days